HiLab-git/PyMIC_examples/seg_ssl/ACDC/README.md

 In this demo, we experiment with five methods: EM, UAMT, UPRC, CCT and CPS, and they are compared with the baseline of learning from annotated images.
 All these methods use UNet2D as the backbone network.

 ### Baseline Method
 The baseline method uses the 14 annotated cases for training.
 The batch size is 4, and the patch size is 6x192x192.
-Therefore, indeed there are 2D 16 slices in each batch.
+Therefore, indeed there are 16 2D slices in each batch.
 See `config/unet2d_baseline.cfg` for details about the configuration.You need to set `root_dir` to your own `PyMIC_data/ACDC/preprocess`.
-The dataset configration is:
+The dataset configuration is:

 ```bash
 tensor_type = float